-- 8.30 With the exception of soils excavated as part of the underground tunnelling works, the Consent Holder shall submit to the Manager separate Excavation Summary Reports for each construction site identified as potentially contaminated no later than three months after the completion of the earthworks at each site.
-The Reports shall be prepared in accordance with the Ministry for the Environment Guidelines for Reporting on Contaminated Sites in New Zealand (Revised 2011) and include: - Results of any soil and groundwater testing and imported material testing carried out to ensure compliance with the CLSMP; - (b) Volumes of soil removed from the site and confirmed disposal location as well as disposal receipts; and - (c) Reports of any non-compliance with the CLSMP procedures or complaints received while undertaking the works. - 8.31 On completion of the excavation works in sites of identified contamination, the Consent Holder shall ensure that plant and equipment is cleaned and decontaminated in a controlled area of the site and that any residues are collected and properly disposed of. - 8.32 On completion of the earthworks the site shall be reinstated to the standard required for the end use (for example roadway, reserve).
-All earthworks and areas of bare earth must be re-sealed, re-vegetated or re-grassed as appropriate within three months of completion of earthworks. - 8.33 The Consent Holder shall notify the Manager within 10 working days of identification of any contamination which was not identified in the reports submitted with the application or subsequent investigations, including contaminated soil, surface water or groundwater.
+- 8.22 With the exception of soils excavated as part of the underground tunnelling works, the Consent Holder shall submit to the Manager separate Excavation Summary Reports for each construction site identified as contaminated no later than three months after the completion of the earthworks at each site.
+The Reports shall be prepared in accordance with the Ministry for the Environment Guidelines for Reporting on Contaminated Sites in New Zealand (Revised 2011) and include: - (a) Results of any soil and groundwater testing and imported material testing carried out to ensure compliance with the CLSMP; - (b) Volumes of soil removed from the site and confirmed disposal location as well as disposal receipts; and - (c) Reports of any non-compliance with the CLSMP procedures or complaints received while undertaking the works. - 8.23 On completion of the excavation works in sites of identified contamination, the Consent Holder shall ensure that plant and equipment is cleaned and decontaminated in a controlled area of the site and that any residues are collected and properly disposed of.

-9. Coastal (Works) (applies to consents 40844, 40845, 40846 and 40849 only)
+9. Coastal (Works)

+(applies to consents 40844, 40845, 40846 and 40849 only)

-9.1 This permit shall expire on << date to be inserted; 35 years from date of decision>> unless it has lapsed, been surrendered or been cancelled at an earlier date pursuant to the RMA.
+9.1 This permit shall expire on <<date to be inserted; 35 years from date of decision>> unless it has lapsed, been surrendered or been cancelled at an earlier date pursuant to the RMA.